 Your mistake pours needn’t go to waste, though – first of all, they often still come out looking pretty cool.
 Check out the clouding in the middle clear layer – it’s not how the drink is supposed to look, but unless you’re dealing with a real snob, you could just claim that’s your amazing sense of style at work:

 And if your mistake pours look all kinds of wrong, just toss ‘em into a flask and put the flask in the fridge.
-(Since so many people asked when I used these flasks for the Skittles Vodka Tutorial, you can get them from Amazon for $4.)
+(Since so many people asked when I used these flasks for the Skittles Vodka Tutorial, you can get them from Amazon.)

 Drink the blend yourself, use it as a single ingredient in another cocktail, put it in some coffee (or other beverage), or soak sponge cake in it for a great dessert (this last one is just as simple as it sounds).